jim-schwoebel/voicebook/README.md

 In the description, add in what you think should be fixed (e.g. The table is not labeled properly.
 The proper label should be Table 1.3.4.
 Also, the description is a bit unclear.
 You may want to eliminate the last sentence).

+Thanks beforehand for any feedback you may have!
+I'll try my best to respond to all feedback within a week of you submitting.

 ## References
 * [pyAudioAnalysis](https://github.com/tyiannak/pyAudioAnalysis)
 * [librosa](https://github.com/librosa/librosa)